Barrett Roberts '07 begins his fifth season as head men’s and women’s swimming & diving coach at Wheaton in 2015-16.

 Carter is a 2002 graduate of Wheaton with a bachelor's of science in psychology.
 As a sophomore, Carter was named a captain of the women's swimming and diving team and also co-founded The Captains Council which has since then become the Wheaton Athletic Mentors (WAMs).
 Carter also studied aboard during her junior year in Australia and swam for Macquarie University.
 Carter is currently working toward earning her master's in special education.

-Ben Chalot recently concluded his third year with both the men's and women's swimming and diving programs in 2014-15.
+Ben Chalot starts his fourth year with both the men's and women's swimming and diving programs in 2015-16.

 Chalot, who also doubles as the Associate Director of Career Services at Wheaton, competed at The College of Wooster for four years (1994-1998) earning several All-Northcoast Athletic Conference (NCAC) All-Conference honors over his career, while qualifying for the NCAA's in five different events (100-free, 200-free, 200, 400 & 800-free relays).
 Chalot still holds one school record in the program along with his teammates in the 800-free relay (6:59.87/1996).